anusii/edsight/basket/README.md

   ```bash
   cat mcomp_fais.csv | ./itemsets.R --id=uid
   ```
   See `./itemsets.R --help` for details of supported options.
+The frequent items for MComp, GCDE and MADAN can be found in `rds/`.

 - Association rules using dummy data `mcomp.csv`